jacobandreas/bibs/nmn.md

 # NMN and friends

-Modular, dynamically-structured neural nets for compositional reasoning.
+Selected papers on modular neural nets for compositional reasoning.

 ## Basics